mmmatthew/cctv-flood-extraction/README.md

 - `fine-tune_unet.py`: script for fine-tuning the DCNN to individual videos
 - `test-unet.py`: script for evaluating the segmentation performance of DCNNs
 - `soficorrelation.py`: script that loops through video frames, performing segmentation and extracting the SOFI index

+In the `sofi_extraction` directory you will find `engine.py`, which contains the class used to set up and manage the neural network.